$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes: Ornstein--Uhlenbeck and Wiener processes

-In the sequel, when considering continuous time generalizations of 1TSP we will need the following generalization of 'nonsingularity of covariance matrix' assumption considered in the case of 1TSP: Let $\mathcal{X}=\left( X_{t}\right) _{t\in\mathbb{R}}$ be $L_{2}$ stochastic process and
+In the sequel, when considering the continuous time generalizations of 1TSP we will need the following generalization of 'non-singularity of covariance matrix' assumption considered in the case of 1TSP: Let $\mathcal{X}=\left( X_{t}\right) _{t\in\mathbb{R}}$ be square integrable stochastic process and

 which we will also refer to as linear independence assumption be satisfied by $\mathcal{X}$.